amd/aocl-crypto/docs/internal/design.md

 ```

-All modules in AOCL Crypto library has an assigned ID which is internal
+All modules in AOCL Cryptography library has an assigned ID which is internal
 to the library.
 However detailed error message can be printed using the function
 `alc_error_str()`.